This post may contain affiliate links. Please read my disclosure policy.

 - In a large skillet or Dutch oven heat vegetable oil over medium high heat and brown the diced beef chuck and ground pork.
 Season with salt.
 Add the onion and cook for 3 minutes.

-- Pour chili purée over browned meat and cook for 3 minutes, stirring often.
+- Pour chili con carne sauce over browned meat and cook for 3 minutes, stirring often.
 Add enough water to cover by an inch and bring to a boil.
 Close the lid, lower the heat and simmer for 2 hours.
 Stir occasionally (See Note 2).

 - Season to taste.
 Serve with toppings of choice like shredded cheese, sour cream, onions, cilantro and sliced jalapeños.

 - If you can’t find the dried chiles, substitute 1/3 cup chili powder and obviously skip the soaking and go straight to Step 2 above.
 Instead of the soaking liquid, you can use hot water.

 - If consistency is too thick, add more water.
 To thicken, add 2 tablespoons of lard or vegetable oil and 2 tablespoons of flour to a frying pan and cook for several minutes.
-Stir this into the chili and cook for 3-5 minutes until chili is thickened.
+Stir this roux mixture into the chili and cook for 3-5 minutes to thicken.